Position

 Average Salary: $121,871

 In Fort Wayne, professionals assess performance and provide feedback.
-Companies like Parkview Health and Lutheran Hospital Network offer opportunities.
-The city values skilled evaluators who help improve services and outcomes.
+Companies like Parkview Health and Lutheran Hospital offer opportunities.
+The city values skilled evaluators for their role in improving services.

 Find Evaluator jobs in Fort Wayne, IN